Arti-Team/Arti_prototype/README.md

 langgraph dev --allow-blocking
 ```

-The studio will be available at http://localhost:2123
+The studio will be available at http://localhost:2024 (or custom port if specified)

 ### 4. Testing with Jupyter